 It’s called hypothyroidism, and it may be what’s behind your adult acne.

-The thyroid gland is one of the most important organs in the entire body, and there is solid, research-based evidence that an underactive thyroid can lead to a wide array of unhealthy consequences, including acne.
+The thyroid gland is one of the most important organs in the entire body, and there is solid, research-based evidence that an underactive thyroid can lead to a wide array of unhealthy consequences, including acne and neck pimples.
+I cover this in depth in the “Thyroid Protocol” section of the Unmaksing Acne resource guide.

 Your acne might be caused by an underactive thyroid